 - Reduced or limited thumb movement

-For many patients, wrist pain caused by de Quervain’s disease can be entirely treated with conservative measures, including:
+For many patients, wrist pain caused by de Quervain’s tenosynovitis can be entirely treated with conservative measures, including:

 - Resting and avoiding any repetitive motions involving the thumb

 - Wearing a splint to immobilize the thumb and wrist